Climacodon septentrionalis: Description

-Habitat and Distribution
+Habitat and distribution

-This species is native to northeastern North America, ranging from southern Canada to Kentucky, and as far west as the Great Plains.
-C. septentrionalis is found on the trunks of living and recently deceased trees, especially beech (Fagus) and maple (Acer) species.
+The species is a common cause of heart rot in hardwood trees in their native range, It can be found on the trunks of living and recently deceased trees, especially beech (Fagus) and maple (Acer) species.

+It is native to northeastern North America (August–October), ranging from southern Canada to Kentucky, and as far west as the Great Plains.

-Nematode Predation
+Nematode predation

-C. septentrionalis was the first observed species fungus not in the genus Agaricus to secrete a toxin that it uses to immobilize and kill fungiphagous nematodes.
+Climacodon septentrionalis was the first observed species of fungus outside of Agaricus to secrete a toxin that it uses to immobilize and kill fungiphagous nematodes.
 The mycelium of this species grows secretory cells the protrude outwards and develop branches that produce the substance in small droplets.
 When a nematode comes in contact with a droplet, they become encased in it, and their motion is completely inhibited.
 Death after contact occurs within several hours, but the rate at which a nematode was decomposed varied greatly, ranging from a few weeks to several days.

+Uses

+C. septentrionalis is edible but not palatable due to its tough flesh and bitter taste.

-Novel Compounds
+Novel compounds

-C. septentrionalis has been found to produce a few different compounds that have potential to be used for a variety of products.
+Climacodon septentrionalis produces some compounds with potential uses.
 Esters are natural or synthetic, fragrant compounds that can be found in perfumes and flavorings, or used in paints, solvents, insecticides, and more.
 The mycelium of this species produces esters that could be used in perfumes.
 The compound furaneol is a commonly used in the cooking industry as a flavoring, with different forms having tastes ranging from a strawberry or pineapple to a caramel or honey flavor.
 The furaneol found in C. septentrionalis is extracted from its fruiting bodies, and has a strawberry-like flavor and taste.